Baobaobear/sort/README.md

 # Overview

-This is a sorting library, compatible with C++03
+This is a highly-optimized sorting library, compatible with C++03

 ## Algorithm table